 Garðabær is situated between Kópavogur and Hafnarfjörður and is characterized by its long, leafy streets and surroundings of unspoilt nature.
 Historical sites of interest are in Hofsstaðir Archaeological park, Krókur historical farm (open during summer) and the Design Museum of Iceland.
 To the West of Garðabær is Álftanes, a small neighbourhood ideal for nature and coastal walks and home to Bessastaðir, the president’s residency.

 Hafnarfjörður is a charming harbour town south of Garðabær, surrounded by fields of lava formations.
 The town centre has a quaint feel with a variety of small shops, cafes and galleries.
 Hafnarfjörður as three swimming pools, including a family-friendly indoor pool located in the new part of town.
 For sites of cultural interest, the Hafnarfjörður Museum offers an insight into Icelandic history.
-The Viking Village celebrates this theme with traditional Icelandic food and the annual Viking Festival. Íshestar offers horse riding tours in the surrounding area.
+The annual Viking Festival is held around mid June each year, with swordfighting, craftsmen at work, magic, music and real Icelandic Vikings. Íshestar offers horse riding tours in the surrounding area.

 Mosfellsbær is a family-friendly town on the perimeters of the Greater Reykjavík Area.
 It is situated at the foot Úlfarsfell mountain and is surrounded by beautiful nature.
 Mosfellsbær has popular walking trails and two swimming pools.
 The famous Álafoss factory outlet sells top quality woollen products and the original factory has been turned into workshops and galleries by various artists.
 About 10 minutes’ drive from town, on the way to Þingvellir, is the Gljúfrasteinn museum, the former home of Iceland’s Nobel laureate, Halldór Laxness.